jennafrancis/move/spec-js.md

 Specs:
 - [x] Use jQuery for implementing new requirements
 - [ ] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.

+    studio show page can click "next" for next class at that studio

 - [ ] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.

+    index of user's reviews on user show page

 - [ ] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.

+    group_class show page click to reveal reviews

 - [ ] Use your Rails API and a form to create a resource and render the response without a page refresh.

+    Either leave a review, add a studio, or add a class

 - [ ] Translate JSON responses into js model objects.

+    * should be taken care of by above requirements

 - [ ] At least one of the js model objects must have at least one method added by your code to the prototype.

+    ** not sure yet

 Confirm
 - [ ] You have a large number of small Git commits